oddcod3/Phantom-Evasion/README.md

 Modules which targets specified platform are prefixed with Windows,Linux,Android,OSX,

-Universal modules create an executable type dependent on which platform is used for generation process (pyinstaller)
+Universal modules create an executable type dependent on which platform is used during generation process (pyinstaller)

 ## Modules options